 Delegating stake is a shared-risk shared-reward financial model that may provide returns to holders of tokens delegated for a long period.
 This is achieved by aligning the financial incentives of the token-holders (delegators) and the validators to whom they delegate.

-The more stake a validator has delegated to them, the more often this validator is chosen to write new transactions to the ledger.
-The more transactions the validator writes, the more rewards they and their delegators earn.
-Validators who configure their systems to be able to process more transactions at a time not only earn proportionally more rewards for doing so, they also keep the network running as fast and as smoothly as possible.
+The more stake delegated to a validator, the more often this validator is chosen to write new transactions to the ledger.
+The more transactions the validator writes, the more rewards the validator and its delegators earn.
+Validators who configure their systems to be able to process more transactions earn proportionally more rewards and because they keep the network running as fast and as smoothly as possible.

 Validators incur costs by running and maintaining their systems, and this is passed on to delegators in the form of a fee collected as a percentage of rewards earned.
 This fee is known as a commission.
-As validators earn more rewards the more stake is delegated to them, they may compete with one another to offer the lowest commission for their services, in order to attract more delegated stake.
+Since validators earn more rewards the more stake is delegated to them, they may compete with one another to offer the lowest commission for their services.

-There is a risk of loss of tokens when staking, through a process known as slashing.
+You risk losing tokens when staking through a process known as slashing.
 Slashing involves the removal and destruction of a portion of a validator's delegated stake in response to intentional malicious behavior, such as creating invalid transactions or censoring certain types of transactions or network participants.